The richest nation in the world is facing a money crisis.

 "A national priority"

 Skeptical?
-Consider this story, published earlier this year in Business Wire: "The President's meeting with financial literacy leaders, held during National Financial Literacy Month, represents the first time in U.S. history that a sitting President has called a meeting on financial literacy as a national priority in and for America."
+Consider this story, published last year in Business Wire: "The President's meeting with financial literacy leaders, held during National Financial Literacy Month, represents the first time in U.S. history that a sitting President has called a meeting on financial literacy as a national priority in and for America."

 Fortunately, the task of financial literacy has moved from the politician's platform to the philanthropic arms of large corporations, which have taken note and devoted significant resources (read: money) to tackle the problem.
 Companies supporting financial literacy are as diverse as payday lender Advance America